bellkev/dacom/README.md

 * Running `bin/transactor config/samples/free-transactor-template.properties` on the command line from within the unzipped datomic directory (this works fine as of version 0.9.4384)

 ##Building and Running
-Working with this version of the DACOM stack is a little more cumbersome than it ideally should be, mainly do to a lack of front-end oriented tools in the [Leiningen](http://leiningen.org) ecosystem.
+Working with this version of the DACOM stack is a little more cumbersome than it ideally should be, mainly due to a lack of front-end-oriented tools in the [Leiningen](http://leiningen.org) ecosystem.
 There are a few such tools out there, but they are generally simple shell-based wrappers around NodeJS-based tools, so I have instead simply included some convenience tasks to invoke those tools through Leiningen without additional plugins.

 ####Prerequisites
 * [Datomic](http://datomic.com) (any edition)